(Updated June 2017)

 By 1929, Allisons were advertising their Allisonette model, dubbed “The babiest of baby grands”, or “The Peter Pan of Pianos”, and a mere four feet long… the same as the Grandette.

 Our 1924 Broadwood baby grand is conventional in its shape and interior layout.
 Less conventionally, it arrived in a box trailer, lying diagonally, because it wouldn’t fit any other way!
 I recently tuned a Challen baby grand (said to have been owned by Tommy Steele) of similar age to our 1924 Broadwood and I feel that the Challen had been a superior instrument in its day, but with a quite “thin” sound in the bass, which would have sounded familiar to the great composers.
-Another interesting thing is that Challen was one of very few that used a soft pedal like their upright pianos.
-This does not shift the hammers sideways like most grands, it raises them up nearer to the strings, and is much more effective.
+Another interesting thing is that Challen was one of very few that used a similar soft pedal to the one found in their upright pianos.
+This “Half-Blow” does not shift the hammers sideways like most grands, it raises them up nearer to the strings, and is much more effective.

 In 1934, Albert Arthur Dale patented what he presented as “improvements to horizontal pianofortes”, but having occasionally tuned the instrument he described, the “Claviano”, I can tell you that it is an interesting novelty designed for a child, and has small keys, low, short keyboard, tiny pedals, very few strings, and a crude construction that was entirely acceptable as an instrument for a child, but hardly a threat to good pianos.